Chevrolet van: Chassis

 In line with the two previous generations, the third-generation G-series vans again used unibody construction, integrating the frame rails into the floorpan; the side panels were constructed of a single-piece stamping.
 The model line was offered three wheelbase lengths: 110 inches, 125 inches, and 146 inches.
-From 1971 to 1989, the 146-inch wheelbase was used for cutaway chassis; for 1990, a single rear-wheel version was introduced for an extended-length van body.
+From 1971 to 1989, the 146-inch wheelbase was used for cutaway chassis; for 1990, a single-rear-wheel version was introduced for an extended-length van body.

 The front suspension underwent an extensive design change, deleting its leaf-sprung front axle; in line with C-series pickup trucks, the vans received independent front suspension with coil springs and control arms (allowing for much wider spacing of the front wheels).
 The rear axle suspension largely remained the same, retaining a leaf-sprung solid rear axle.

 The four-wheel drum brakes of the previous generation were abandoned, as the third-generation G-series vans adopted front disc brakes.
 The front disc/rear drum configuration remained unchanged throughout the entire production of the model line; heavier-duty vehicles received larger brakes.
 For 1993, four-wheel anti-lock braking was added as a standard feature.

 Powertrain

 For its 1971 introduction, the G-series model line was offered with three different engines.
-A 250 cubic-inch inline-6 was offered on all versions with two V8 engines.
+A 250 cubic-inch inline-6 and two V8 engines were offered.
 On the 1/2-ton vehicles, a 307 cubic-inch V8 was optional, with a 350 cubic-inch V8 offered as an option on 3/4-ton and 1-ton vans.
 Alongside a 3-speed manual transmission, the 2-speed Powerglide was offered alongside the 3-speed Turbo-Hydromatic automatic.
 After 1972, the Powerglide automatic was dropped.

 For 1974, the 307 was discontinued, replaced by a two-barrel 350 V8 in 1/2-ton vans.
 For 1976, the powertrain line was expanded, with the 292 inline-6 becoming the standard engine in 3/4-ton and 1-ton vans; a 305 V8 replaced the 350 two-barrel in 1/2-ton vans (becoming an option for both 1/2-ton and 3/4-ton vans in 1981) and a 400 cubic-inch V8 became offered in 3/4 and 1-ton vans.

-As part of the 1978 model update, the powertrain line underwent further revision, with the 292 six dropped from G-series vans entirely; GM began the use of metric displacement figures.
-In line with its use in the C/K trucks, the 6.6 L V8 was dropped from the G-series for 1981.
+As part of the 1978 model update, the powertrain line underwent further revisions, with the 292 six dropped from G-series vans entirely; GM began the use of metric displacement figures.
+In line with its use in the C/K trucks, the 400 V8 was dropped from the G-series for 1981.

 For 1982, a 6.2 L V8 became the first diesel engine option offered in the (3/4-ton and 1-ton) G-series.
 Shared with the C/K pickup trucks, an overdrive version of the Turbo-Hydramatic was introduced, adding a fourth gear.